-A white shirt and a pair of jeans high waisted jeans are standard wardrobe staples, put them together and they are one of those go to outfits that makes dressing super easy, but what about effortless?
+A white shirt and a pair of jeans high waisted jeans are standard wardrobe staples, put them together and they are one of those go-to outfits that makes dressing super easy, but what about effortless?

 When I try and pull of that Scandinavian no make up, messy hair, ripped jeans look I kind of just look like a hobo… probably the lack of nordic heritage!
-Even though I have to put a little more thought into my outfit than just picking the first thing I lay my hands on I still strive for that effortless look, and this is probably as far as I’m going to get!
+Even though I have to put a little more thought into my outfit than just picking the first thing I lay my hands on I still strive for that effortless look, and this is probably as far as I’m going to get.
 For me if it’s effortless it has to be comfy footwear, trainers or flats anything else just doesn’t fit the bill.
 Paired with some other wardrobe staples; a cropped faux leather biker, a pastel satchel and a brixton hat to cover up my messy hair.

 I love playing around with basics and when I found this panelled white shirt in the river island sale I knew I had to have it.
 Long, sheer, dropped back, it’s like the perfect white shirt got a layering makeover!
 Now high waisted jeans for me never seem to fit right, they just never quite reach my waist if you know what I mean?
 Maybe I just have a long body but I’ve found that unless it’s vintage or a vintage replica they just don’t quite get there.